riverrun/phauxth/README.md

 ## Upgrading from version 2.0 to 2.1

-In version 2.1, you need to remove all the references to Comeonin.
+In version 2.1 and above, you need to remove all the references to Comeonin.
 Make the following changes in your app (if necessary, replacing Argon2 with the hashing module you are using):